 Capterra, a software directory website, recently released the results of a research study comparing the popularity of various Marketing Automation vendors.
 The comparison focused on available stats from Alexa, Compete, Google and Twitter data as well as some user data.
-While top marks went to familiar companies such as Eloqua, Hubspot and Infusionsoft (all NeoMarketing Partners), I was concerned about the consistency of the metrics and the interpretation of the meaning behind ‘popularity’.
-Kudos to the Capterra team in bringing the data together, noting lack the potential holes and opening up to feedback on their study.
+While top marks went to familiar companies such as Eloqua, Hubspot, and Infusionsoft (all NeoMarketing Partners), I was concerned about the consistency of the metrics and the interpretation of the meaning behind ‘popularity’.
+Kudos to the Capterra team in bringing the data together, noting a lack the potential holes and opening up to feedback on their study.

 Popularity <> Quality

-The strongest caution about any take away from this study is that popularity does not mean it’s the the right fit.
+The strongest caution about any take away from this study is that popularity does not mean it’s the right fit.
 Capterra has long stated that such rankings shouldn’t be used in making a decision.
 From their blog post on the study:

 For Capterra’s entire 12 year history, we have always advised against this.
 “Ignore the rankings” we tell them.
 “It depends on the specific needs of your company.”